 The Sophia Centre for the Study of Cosmology in Culture

-The Sophia Centre for the Study of Cosmology in Culture is a research and teaching centre within the Faculty of Humanities and the Performing Arts at the University of Wales Trinity Saint David.
+The Sophia Centre for the Study of Cosmology in Culture is a research and teaching centre within the Faculty of Education and Humanities at the University of Wales Trinity Saint David.
 The Centre’s purpose is the consideration of how we live on planet Earth, with particular reference to the sky and cosmos as part of the wider environment.

 The main qualification we teach is the distance-learning, on-line, MA Cultural Astronomy and Astrology, the only academic degree in the world which explores humanity’s relationship with the sky.
+The programme is taught entirely online and is available Part Time or Full Time.
 There is no need to live in the UK to study this MA.
 We have a global community of students and scholars who connect on the web.
-Modules from the MA are also taken by students in other MAs at the University, including the MAs in Ancient Religion, the Study of Relgions, Engaged Anthropology, and Ecology and Spirituality.
 For all academic inquiries and for further information, please contact Dr Nicholas Campion at n.campion@uwtsd.ac.uk.

 The Centre’s work is partly historical, partly anthropological and partly philosophical.
 It has a wide-ranging remit to investigate the role of cosmological, astronomical and astrological beliefs, models and ideas in human culture, including the theory and practice of myth, magic, divination, religion, spirituality, architecture, politics and the arts.
 Our work considers the ways in which people have tries to live in harmony with the cosmos.